 Farmer Mac continues to enhance its relationships with its loan sellers, servicers, and other business partners by holding informational forums, providing updates to its formal servicing guidelines, and performing internal credit reviews.
-And our Office of Secondary Market Oversight evaluates Farmer Mac's efforts to enhance these relationships.
+Our Office of Secondary Market Oversight evaluates Farmer Mac's efforts to strengthen these relationships.